tystar86/python_exercises/Tasks/data_structures.md

 ```

 #16.
->Write a Python program to convert an array to an ordinary list with the same items.
+>Write a function to convert an array to an ordinary list with the same items.

 **Expected Output:**
 ```